vikkastiwari/exploring-react/vtr/NOTES.md

 Remove background white image from hero section's hero image - PH2 on other pages route effect is triggered thrice move static content to const file

+### MISC
+Google-Ads Integration
+Api Key restriction is set
+Integrate captcha in forms
+set scripts for staging and prod build with deployment Set Actions with Git